 Atelier Sauvage

-Although I pursued higher education in a completely different field I couldn’t envision spending most of my time behind a computer.
-I was craving for making things with my hands and took the plunge as soon as I was done with university.
+Although I pursued higher education in a completely different field, I couldn’t envision spending most of my time behind a computer.
+I was craving to make things with my hands and took the plunge as soon as I was done with university.

 I came to design creation through cabinet-making.
 Working with wood made me realize the sensuality and poetry of this material as well as the emotional power of objects.

-I spend most of my time in the studio, either working at the bench, drawing or trying to come up with technical solution to make my ideas come true.
+I spend most of my time in the studio, either working at the bench, drawing, or trying to come up with a technical solution to make my ideas come true.

-I am working primarily with solid wood that I source locally and I like to build everything myself.
+I am working primarily with solid wood that I source locally, and I like to build everything myself.
 I work mostly with asymmetrical, organic shapes that result from freehand drawings and avoid using jigs and gauges as much as possible.
-I try to let the singularity of each piece of wood dictate the final shape, thus ensuring never to make anything identical to a previous production.
-I also like to retort to contrasting textures, colors and treatments that both highlight and alter the qualities of wood to act like a trompe l’oeil, so that the viewers are led to question their senses and to wonder about the nature and the unity of the material used.
+I try to let the singularity of each piece of wood dictate the final shape, thus ensuring never make anything identical to a previous production.
+I also like to respond to contrasting textures, colors, and treatments that both highlight and alter the qualities of wood to act like a trompe l’oeil, so that the viewers are led to question their senses and to wonder about the nature and the unity of the material used.

 Trust yourself and do what you really want to do.
 Try things when you want to, don’t be scared to fail.